iOS 11 Is Causing Massive Battery Drain Problems - Slashdot

 Re: My father has it, I have it, my sister has it.
 (Score:1)

-Standard Apple Protocol (Score:2, Insightful)
+Standard Apple Protocol (Score:1)

 2. Release new hardware with bigger battery.